Table of Contents

 Project Configuration

-Below you can find the available actions at a project level that each role has the power to do.
+Below, you can take a look at the available actions at a project level that each role has the power to do.

 Teams & Collaboration

-Below you can find the available rights and privileges of each role in managing teams and collaborators.
+Below, you can find each role's available rights and privileges in managing teams and collaborators.

 Editor

-Below you can find actions that each role can perform in the editor.
+Below, you can find the actions each role can perform in the editor.

 Subscription

-Below you can find actions for each role as it pertains to Subscriptions.
+Below, you can find the available actions for each role related to Subscriptions.

 Other

-Below you can find the actions each role can perform regarding orders, reports, and organization settings.
+Below, you can take a look at the actions each role can perform regarding orders, reports, and organization settings.